The Clanging Funeral Bell

 beneath her.
 Ceaseless howling.

-But Greidel could be a shapeshifter because he's a wrestler.
+But Greyl could be a shapeshifter because he's a wrestler.
 He's a TV presenter.

 Tell you what, he's a wrestler who doesn't look like a wrestler as well.
 Do you know what I mean?

-So he's like, he can do all this stuff with his body that it doesn't look look like it should be able to do that.
+So he's like, he can do all this stuff with his body that it doesn't even look like he should be able to do that.

 That's fucking Shapeshifter 101.
-There's the grand tradition of the slightly chubby, heavy, though.
+This is the grand tradition of the slightly chubby, heavy, though.

-But they weren't doing what he's doing.
-He's like fucking rolling about and jumping off ropes and stuff like that.
+Outside the muscle men and the but they weren't he doing what he's doing, he's like fucking rolling about and jumping off ropes and stuff like that.

 He was a big guy.
 Big Daddy.